-Generally, the benefits that are available under this qualified Student Health Plan are secondary to or in excess of the benefits provided by Medicare.
-This means that when you are eligible for Medicare and Medicare is allowed by federal law to be the primary payor, the coverage provided by this qualified Student Health Plan will be reduced by the amount of benefits allowed under Medicare for the same covered services.
+Generally, the benefits that are available under the group's student health plan are secondary to or in excess of the benefits provided by Medicare.
+This means that when you are eligible for Medicare and Medicare is allowed by federal law to be the primary payor, the coverage provided by the group's student health plan will be reduced by the amount of benefits allowed under Medicare for the same covered services.
 This reduction will be made whether or not you actually receive the benefits from Medicare.